AdobeDocs/workfront.en/help/quicksilver/manage-work/projects/create-projects/create-project.md

      >
      >When you create a project using a template from a program, the Program field of the new projects updates to display the Program you chose to create the project from.
 The Portfolio field of the template updates to display the portfolio of the program you chose to create the project from.
 This overwrites the Program and Portfolio fields on the template, if they are specified.

    * If you are a group administrator, you can also create a project in the Projects section of a group you manage.
-For more information, see [View and create projects from the Groups area in the new Adobe Workfront experience](view-manage-projects-groups-area.md).
+For more information, see [Create and modify a group’s projects](../../../administration-and-setup/manage-groups/work-with-group-objects/create-and-modify-a-groups-projects.md).

      >[!TIP]
      >